dabebiswell/yaoh/README.md

 Go to **Settings > YAOH Settings** to configure:

+-   **Tracking Mode**: Toggle between reading written word counts or completed tasks (`- [x]`).
+-   **Excluded Folders**: Comma-separated list of folders for the service to ignore (e.g., `Templates, Assets`).
--   **Level 1-4 Thresholds**: Set the number of words required to trigger each color intensity.
+-   **Level 1-4 Thresholds**: Set the number of words/tasks required to trigger each color intensity.
 The heatmap updates instantly as you change these values.
+-   **Custom Base Color**: Override default CSS colors for the heatmap base gradient (leave blank to use your theme's accent color).
 -   **Open Daily Note on Click**: Toggle to open the Daily Note for a given grid date.
 -   **Show Day Labels**: Toggle to show Monday, Wednesday, and Friday labels on the left axis.
 -   **Show Month Labels**: Toggle to show Month names along the top of the heatmap.